-Note: All of the efficiency targets in the above table are on aggregate operating expenditure, rather than operating expenditure per connection.
+All of the efficiency targets in the above table are on aggregate operating expenditure, rather than operating expenditure per connection.

-Source: Essential Services Commission of South Australia, SA Water Regulatory Determination 2016: Final Determination, June 2016, pp. 91-93; Independent Pricing and Regulatory Tribunal, Review of Prices for Sydney Water Corporation From 1 July 2016 to 30 June 2020: Water - Final Report, June 2016, pp. 16 & 110; Atkins Cardno, Expenditure Review - Sydney Water, December 2015, pp. 83-84; Independent Pricing and Regulatory Tribunal, Sydney Desalination Plant Pty Ltd Review of Prices from 1 July 2017 to June 2022: Draft Report, March 2017, p.
+Essential Services Commission of South Australia, SA Water Regulatory Determination 2016: Final Determination, June 2016, pp. 91-93; Independent Pricing and Regulatory Tribunal, Review of Prices for Sydney Water Corporation From 1 July 2016 to 30 June 2020: Water - Final Report, June 2016, pp. 16 & 110; Atkins Cardno, Expenditure Review - Sydney Water, December 2015, pp. 83-84; Independent Pricing and Regulatory Tribunal, Sydney Desalination Plant Pty Ltd Review of Prices from 1 July 2017 to June 2022: Draft Report, March 2017, p.
 71; Essential Service Commission, Water Price Review 2013: Greater Metropolitan Water Businesses: Draft Decision - Volume 1, April 2013, p.
 64; Economic Regulation Authority analysis.

 The ERA recommends that the Water Corporation be set an efficiency target of reducing real operating costs per connection of 2.5 per cent per annum.
 This is equivalent to an efficiency target of 0.75 per cent per annum on real aggregate operating expenditure.
-As explained in further detail in appendix 8, the efficiency target would be applied to base operating expenditure per connection - base operating expenditure being the total of the actual operating expenditure from 2015-16:
+As explained in further detail in Appendix 8, the efficiency target would be applied to base operating expenditure per connection - base operating expenditure being the total of the actual operating expenditure from 2015-16:

-- adjusted for non-recurring items in that year; - uplifted for the step change in energy costs due to increased production at the Southern Seawater Desalination Plant; - escalated by forecast inflation and connections growth; and - excluding operating expenditure on agreements with private sector entities that incorporate efficiency targets and 'non-controllable' operating expenditure.
+- adjusted for non-recurring items in that year: - uplifted for the step change in energy costs due to increased production at the Southern Seawater Desalination Plant and to account for new positions created following redundancies in 2015-16 as part of the Water Corporation's organisational transformation; - escalated by forecast inflation and connections growth; and - excluding operating expenditure on agreements with private sector entities that contain efficiency mechanisms and/or have been competitively tendered and 'noncontrollable' operating expenditure.